Any conversation about self-care, relationship-building, parenting and education eventually arrives at the same place: screen time.

 When we’re feeling bored or lonely, it’s easy to turn to social media for a quick pick-me-up.
 And of course, what better way to establish a sense of connection than to ping an old friend or see where your cousin went on vacation?

-Actually, says Psychology Today, there are lots of better alternatives – and that social media habit isn’t just taking time away from your real-life family and friends.
+Actually, research increasingly shows that there are lots of better alternatives – and that social media habit isn’t just taking time away from your real-life family and friends.
 It’s actively making you lonelier.
 Plus, the fear of missing out that drives you to constantly log in and check for updates makes you more anxious and disrupts your sleep.If social media use and screen time have become part of your family’s evening routine, the habit can be hard to break.
 And even once you’ve managed to tear yourself away from Facebook (seriously, the 41 photos of Becky’s new haircut aren’t going to be that fulfilling), you’ve got to face up to the task of coaxing the kids to put down their own video games and iPhones for family time.

 It can seem daunting, but the rewards of disconnecting for a focused night with family and friends are good as gold.
 Parenting blog Mommy University notes that the benefits of family game nights include developing strong character, promoting problem-solving, creating family traditions and enhancing academic skills related to cognition and communications.
 And for players of all ages, game nights reduce stress, provide a space for intellectual play and create a positive outlet to funnel energy into.